yanil3500/swift-3-workshop/README.md

 }
 ```

-This essentially is where we provide the closures functionality to be passed into the `chageStuff` function.
+This essentially is where we provide the closures functionality to be passed into the `changeStuff` function.

 Because of the difficulty typically involved with understanding closures we practice and talk about them in heavy detail in the iOS 401 class.